 Every semester there will be a School Music Concert, this is an opportunity for classes and the bands to perform for the parents and staff of the school.
 We believe that performance is the most important element of studying music, and it is also were interpersonal development occurs as well as building of social skills can take place.
 This is why we endeavour for all students in the school to experience performance.

 Eastern Ranges School values sees technology as crucial in supporting our students in social, communication, and behavioural interactions.

 Following the Victorian Curriculum, programs are established based on:

 - Digital Technologies

-We explore a variety of different coding/programming devices such as: Sphero, Bee-Bots, Edison Robots, and a variety of Apps to teach our students visual ways of coding/prograding.
+We also explore a variety of different coding/programming devices, such as Sphero, Bee-Bots, Edison Robots, and a variety of Apps to teach our students visual ways of coding/prograding.

 The Health and Physical Education Department at Eastern Ranges School (ERS) provides opportunities for students to develop their knowledge of movement and physical activity through a range of school based activities.
 We aim to improve coordination, fitness, fundamental motor skill development and knowledge of sports and games during weekly PE lessons, whilst ensuring that all students are having fun!
 Though H.P.E we promote good sportsmanship, healthy lifestyle choices and encourage the participation of all students across the school.